 - Make a single piece of core content (longer form) per week and break it into chunks (short form) for distribution throughout the rest of the week.

 - Get influencers to create content for you.

-You ever scroll through TikTok or Instagram and wonder how these seemingly nobody influencers are advertising products?
+You ever scroll through TikTok videos or Instagram and wonder how these seemingly nobody influencers are advertising products?

 It’s all due to the need for more content.